๐Ÿ’ŠIntro to Pharmacology

 Why This Matters

-Every drug you'll study in pharmacology works because it interacts with the body at a molecular level—and you're being tested on your ability to explain how and why these interactions produce therapeutic effects.
+Every drug you'll study in pharmacology works because it interacts with the body at a molecular level.
 The mechanisms covered here form the foundation for understanding drug classes from antihypertensives to chemotherapeutics.
 When you encounter a new drug, your first question should always be: "What is this drug doing at the cellular or molecular level?"

 These mechanisms demonstrate core principles like receptor theory, enzyme kinetics, membrane physiology, and signal transduction.
-Exam questions rarely ask you to simply name a mechanism—they want you to predict what happens when a drug binds, explain why one drug works differently than another, or troubleshoot why a patient isn't responding to therapy.
-Don't just memorize definitions—know what molecular target each mechanism involves and what physiological outcome it produces.
+Exam questions rarely ask you to simply name a mechanism.
+Instead, they want you to predict what happens when a drug binds, explain why one drug works differently than another, or troubleshoot why a patient isn't responding to therapy.
+Don't just memorize definitions.
+Know what molecular target each mechanism involves and what physiological outcome it produces.

 Receptor-Based Mechanisms

-Most drugs work by interacting with receptors—specialized proteins that recognize specific molecules and translate that recognition into cellular responses.
+Most drugs work by interacting with receptors, which are specialized proteins that recognize specific molecules and translate that recognition into cellular responses.
 The type of receptor determines the speed, duration, and nature of the drug's effect.

 Receptor Binding and Activation

-• Receptor specificity—drugs bind to particular receptor types (G-protein coupled, ligand-gated ion channels, nuclear receptors), and the receptor class determines response timing from milliseconds to hours
+• Receptor specificity means drugs bind to particular receptor types, and the receptor class determines how fast the response happens:

-• Binding reversibility affects duration of action; irreversible binding produces longer effects but may require new receptor synthesis for recovery
+• Binding reversibility affects duration of action.
+Most drugs bind reversibly, so their effects fade as the drug dissociates.
+Irreversible binding produces longer-lasting effects but may require synthesis of entirely new receptor proteins for recovery.

-• Receptor location matters—cell surface receptors mediate rapid responses while intracellular/nuclear receptors alter gene transcription for slower, sustained effects
+• Receptor location matters.
+Cell surface receptors mediate rapid responses, while intracellular or nuclear receptors alter gene transcription for slower, sustained effects.

 Agonist and Antagonist Effects